Interrogative Mood

 How to Make Yes-no Questions?

-Do you stay for the night?
+Are you staying for the night?

 Remember to use a 'question mark,' at the end of the 'interrogative sentence.'